Yadukrishnan

 override def run: IO[Unit] = retryWithErrorHandling.void

-This library also provides some syntactic sugars using extension methods to make our life easier.
-For that we need to add the import:
+This library also provides some syntactic sugars using extension methods to make our lives easier.
+For that, we need to add the import:

 import retry.syntax.all._